 A recent study by the University of Maryland School of Medicine indicated that suspected splint fractures were incorrectly applied in ER’s and general urgent care centers over 93% of the time.

 The wrong care compromises your health, is inconvenient and wastes time and money.
 If you suspect a bone may be fractured, your first stop should be to an orthopedic specialist.
 OrthoNOW offers on-site X-Ray, Fluoroscopy (live X-Ray) on a walk-in basis.
-You will be treated by an onsite orthopedic clinician in under 70 minutes, saving time and money.
+You will be treated by an onsite orthopedic clinician in less than one hour, saving time and money.

 Just about everyone feels pain from time to time.
 When you strain your back, pain is your body’s way of telling you something is not quite right.
 Then once it heals, the pain stops.
 Chronic pain is different.
 Your body keeps hurting weeks, months, or even years after the injury.
 Doctors often define chronic pain as any pain that lasts for 3 to 6 months or more and can negatively affect your day-to-day life and mental health.